Commercial Litigation Costs and Recovery of the Same

 Law firms will usually charge on an hourly rates basis for the work they have undertaken for their client.
 As their client, you will be required to pay for these invoices.
 This requirement will also depend on the type of agreement in place between you (the client) and the Solicitor.
 If you have been issued with interim invoices, your recovery may be capped in line with those invoices, or at any percentage of damages if a Damages Based Agreement has been entered into.

-The amount which you will be required to pay will vary based on the facts and complexity of the case.
+The amount that you will be required to pay will vary based on the facts and complexity of the case.
 If you are successful and you are awarded costs in your favour (ordering the other party to pay your costs), it will then be a matter of determining the amount of costs you can recover.

 Should you not be able to reach an agreement with the paying party on the amount of costs to be paid, it will fall on the Court to assess the level of costs which you will be entitled to.
 A court assessment on costs can be on the standard basis or the indemnity basis.
 Determining which basis your costs are assessed, will depend on how much costs you will be entitled to recover.
 Standard basis is the default means on which costs will be assessed, unless otherwise ordered by the Court.